Thermal radiation

-If a radiation object meets the physical characteristics of a black body in thermodynamic equilibrium, the radiation is called blackbody radiation.
-Planck's law describes the spectrum of blackbody radiation, which depends solely on the object's temperature.
+Blackbody radiation is a concept used to analyze thermal radiation in idealized systems.
+This model applies if a radiating object meets the physical characteristics of a black body in thermodynamic equilibrium.
+Planck's law describes the spectrum of blackbody radiation, and relates the radiative heat flux from a body to its temperature.
 Wien's displacement law determines the most likely frequency of the emitted radiation, and the Stefan–Boltzmann law gives the radiant intensity.
+Where blackbody radiation is not an accurate approximation, emission and absorption can be modeled using quantum electrodynamics (QED).